 Are you a high school student with a knack for languages, logic and computational thinking?
 Would you like to try your hand at deciphering an ancient script or deducing the logical patterns of Swahili or Hawaiian?

 NACLO stands for the North American Computational Linguistics Olympiad.
 It is a contest for high-school (and younger) students to solve linguistics problems drawn from a variety of languages.
 Only logic and reasoning skills are necessary; no prior knowledge of particular languages or of linguistics is required.

-This year the Ohio State University will again be a local site.
-The open round of the contest will take place on Thursday, January 26, 2017.
-Well-performing students will be invited to a second round to be held on March 9.
+The open round of the contest will take place on Thursday, January 28, 2021.
+Well-performing students will be invited to a second round (date TBA).
 The top students in the invitational round will have a chance to participate in the International Linguistics Olympiad in the summer.
 More information about NACLO can be found at the national NACLO site.

 Abma is an Austronesian language spoken in parts of the South Pacific island nation of Vanuatu by around 8,000 people.
 Carefully study these Abma sentences, then answer the following questions.
 Note that there is no separate word for the or he in these Abma sentences.

 - Mwamni sileng.
 (He drinks water.)

 - Nutsu mwatbo mwamni sileng.
 (The child keeps drinking water.)